-The photographic chart recordings made by the electrograph, measuring close to the main building, had to be scaled to find to the equivalent PG of an open area.
-From the outset of the PG measurements at Eskdalemuir, this was achieved by making a short set of comparison measurements over open ground - levelled specially for the task (Walker, 1910) - by an observer positioned within a pit at a distance from the main building (Figure 5a,b,c).
-The pit had a flat roof which was flush with the close-cropped grass surface, to minimise local electric field distortion.
+The photographic chart recordings made by the electrograph, measuring close to the main building, had to be scaled to find the equivalent PG of an open area.
+From the outset of the PG measurements at Eskdalemuir, this was achieved by making a short set of comparison measurements over open ground - levelled specially for the task (Walker, 1910) - by an observer positioned within a pit at a distance from the main building (Fig. 5a, b, c).
+The pit had a flat roof which was flush with the close-cropped grass surface to minimise local electric field distortion.
 An insulated rod was pushed through a hole in the roof cover of the pit to which an ionising device was attached, with the rod connected to a Wulf electrometer mounted on a stone pier.
-Originally the rod carried a burning fuse of blotting paper impregnated with lead nitrate, at 1 m above the surface, which was later changed to a polonium source to provide ionisation.
-After the lid was closed, the electrometer voltage was read every 30 s, to give up to twenty values.
-The potential found from these results was regarded as the absolute PG at that location, and a multiplying factor found with which simultaneous measurement of the electrograph could be scaled to give the same PG.
-This factor was typically ~ 5.5 (Richardson, 1914).
-This process of finding the scale factor was repeated on about five days each month, with a single smoothed value applied to each month's electrograph readings using a three-month centred moving average.
+Originally the rod carried a burning fuse of blotting paper impregnated with lead nitrate, at